foursquare/slashem/README.md

 The finished jar will be in 'target/'.

 ## Examples
-[QueryTest.scala] contains sample queries and shows the corresponding solr query.
+[QueryTest.scala] contains sample queries and shows the corresponding query.
 [SolrRogueTest.scala] countains some sample records.

 ## Dependencies

-lift, joda-time, junit, finagle.
+lift, joda-time, junit, finagle, jackson.
 These dependencies are managed by the build system.

+## Warnings

+This is still a very early version.
+There are likely bugs (sorry!).
+Let us know if you find any.
+While we can't promise timely fixes, it will help :)

 ## Maintainers